"Sibiu's winter magic really begins around May — a great time to plan ahead. It's an ideal spot for a romantic getaway."

 Why Visit Sibiu?

-Sibiu charms as Transylvania's most beautiful medieval city where Saxon merchants built 'houses with eyes' (dormer windows resembling watchful gaze), three interconnected squares create perfect proportions, and Carpathian Mountains beckon from southern horizons.
-This Transylvanian gem (pop. ~135,000) preserves German Saxon heritage—colonists arrived 850 years ago building fortifications, guilds, and Protestant churches creating Central European character.
+Sibiu charms as Transylvania's most beautiful and atmospheric medieval city where German Saxon merchants built distinctive 'houses with eyes' (dormer windows resembling watchful gaze surveying passersby), three harmoniously interconnected main squares create perfect baroque proportions, and the dramatic Carpathian Mountains beckon enticingly from southern horizons promising scenic adventures.
+This enchanting Transylvanian gem (pop. approximately 135,000) impeccably preserves extraordinary German Saxon cultural heritage—German colonists arrived 850+ years ago in the 12th century systematically building impressive fortifications, prosperous merchant guilds, and austere Protestant churches creating a distinctly Central European feel that sets Sibiu apart from many other Romanian cities.

 What to Do